Shared Bicycle Rental Systems and Helmets

 Rental bikes have always raised a helmet question, since the renter may not have a helmet with them.
 Shops generally provide rental helmets to their customers, but an automated bike stand on the street poses a different problem.
 The systems are designed to appeal to casual renters for short trips, including those who did not plan to rent a shared bike when they left home and would not have a helmet along.
 Requiring those renters to use a helmet would discourage them from using the system.
 Early adopters are likely to be experienced bicyclists, and many would have helmets, but the real success of these systems comes from attracting new users who are not habitual riders.

 In almost all cases, the rental system sponsors are recommending but not requiring helmets.
 Where there are local helmet laws they do not usually apply to adults, who are the typical users of an urban shared bike system.
 The notable exception is Melbourne, (see below) where the law requires helmets for all ages.
 Brisbane is considering a system as well.
-In the US, Seattle is planning one, and has an all-ages helmet law that presumably would apply.
+In the US, Seattle opened theirs in 2014, and has an all-ages helmet law that is being observed.
+Results there so far are good.
 So in all locations, the rental bike riders are not being singled out for special treatment or requirements.
 Since most of the systems are recent, time will tell if usage rates for the ones in localities requiring adult helmets will differ solely because of the helmet requirement.

 Mexico City had adopted a mandatory helmet law, but this article on the European Bicycle Federation site says they repealed it in February of 2010 in an effort to support their shared bicycle rental program, Ecobici.
 This is the only report we have seen of a law repealed to facilitate shared biking.